YSR Bond Qubit in a Double Quantum Dot with cQED Operation: Discussion and Conclusion

 \subsection{Conclusion}

 We have explored the possibility of constructing and operating a YSR bond qubit using realistic parameters from existing experimental platform, and confirmed that this setup is characterizable via cQED measurements, and that there exists an extended parameter region where qubit operation is feasible.
-Furthermore, we derived an effective qubit Hamiltonian for this region and detailed possible qubits operations via gate driving.
-Estimation of noise yields an expected $T_2$ lifetime of $~100$~nS which is sufficient for multiple Rabi oscillations due to the strong drive coupling.
+Furthermore, we derived an effective qubit Hamiltonian for this region and detailed possible qubit operations via gate driving.
+Conservative estimations of noise yields an expected $T_2$ lifetime of $~100$~ns which is sufficient for multiple Rabi oscillations due to the strong drive coupling.
 We highlight the quadratic protection in both quantum dot gates and magnetic field fluctuations, allowing the qubit to be fabricated in materials without spin-orbit coupling and where magnetic Overhauser noise can be present, thus greatly expanding the range of available platforms.
 Lastly, we bring to attention that the utilized DQD parameters and estimation of noise is based on a device not optimized for YSR bond qubit operation, and that limiting the effect of charge-noise on tunnel couplings could significantly increase $T_2$.
+This demonstrates the feasibility of achieving a singlet based Andreev qubit in realistic material platforms.